-Around half of the volume of a healthy soil is made up of gaps and channels, which allow air and moisture to pass through the soil, feeding the bacteria and other beneficial organisms that live within it.
-Compaction is the act of compressing this soil, reducing the amount of air and moisture that it can hold, by squeezing it together.
-This prevents the soil from being able to breathe.
+Around half of the volume of a healthy soil is made up of gaps and channels.
+These allow air and moisture to pass through the soil.
+This feeds the bacteria and other beneficial organisms that live within it.
+Compaction is the act of compressing this soil, reducing the amount of air and moisture it can hold.
+Literally squeezing it together.
+This prevents the soil from being able to ‘breathe’.

 Why does the soil need to breathe?

-Like us, the bacteria, algae, fungi, worms and other organisms that live in your soil need access to gasses and water to survive.
-They live within the soil, and so the soil must have a way for these organisms to access these elements.
+Like us, bacteria, algae, fungi, worms and other organisms that live in your soil need access to air and water to survive.
+They live in the soil, and so the soil must have a way for these organisms to access these elements.

 A compacted soil is much more dense than a healthy soil.
 It has no space to hold moisture and air within.
 Consequently, the plants and animals that go to make up a healthy soil ecosystem, struggle to survive.
 The soil gradually “dies”.

-A healthy soil is the key to a healthy lawn, so it is very important to manage how compacted your lawn is.
+A healthy soil is the key to a healthy lawn.
+It is very important to manage how compacted your soil is.

-Clay soils do tend to compact more easily than sandy soils because the individual particles in a clay soil are much smaller than sand, so they can bind much more closely and stick together more easily.
+Clay soils do tend to compact more easily than sandy soils.
+This is because the individual particles in a clay soil are much smaller than sand.
+They bind much more closely and stick together more easily.

 How does a lawn become compacted?

 The most common reason that a lawn becomes compacted is through use.
 Mowing, playing football, dogs or having a party on the lawn will all contribute to the soil particles squashing together.
-This problem is made worse if the soil is wet, as the air gets squeezed out more easily, and the soil will dry out without containing any air pockets.
+This problem is made worse if the soil is wet.
+The air gets squeezed out more easily, and the soil will dry out without containing any air pockets.

-However, even if you don’t use your lawn regularly, over time your lawn will become compacted just through the fall of rain and the effects of gravity.
+However, even if you don’t use your lawn regularly, over time your lawn will become compacted.
+Mainly through the fall of rain and the effects of gravity.